Available Psychology Scholarship Opportunities

 Deadline

-All applications and associated materials must be received in the Office of the Dean by April 20, 2024.
+All applications and associated materials must be received in the Office of the Dean by June 22, 2025.

-Nova Southeastern University College of Psychology is now accepting nominations/applications for the Nathan Azrin Award for Demonstrated Application of Behavioral Principles.
+Nova Southeastern University’s College of Psychology is now accepting nominations/applications for the Nathan Azrin Award for Demonstrated Application of Behavioral Principles.
 This scholarship is available to graduate psychology students currently in good standing in any College of Psychology Doctoral program whose research focuses on a novel application of behavioral psychology principles and utilizes defined outcomes to evaluate efficacy.

 Background